averroes-ai/averroes/DIAGNOSTIC_GUIDE.md

-# FiqhAdvisor AI System Diagnostic Guide
+# averroes AI System Diagnostic Guide

-This guide provides comprehensive instructions for testing and diagnosing the FiqhAdvisor AI system integration.
+This guide provides comprehensive instructions for testing and diagnosing the averroes AI system integration.

 ## 📋 Table of Contents